 You know those moments of pure genius you have in the kitchen?
 You’re just standing around and suddenly think “Oh.
 My.
 GOSH!
 I could totally make yadda yadda!!!”
 Well, I have those a lot.
 The problem is, about half the time, they turn into utter disasters.
 Now, I do usually eat the utter disasters, including the pancakes that wouldn’t ever get firm, the cookies that were so bitter it would give you chest hair, and the “muffins” I had to eat like cereal out of a bowl.
 I just hate to waste food…but sometimes, I just can’t help it.
-Sometimes, even Dottie won’t eat it.
+Sometimes, even the dog won’t eat it.
+Just picture it with me: peanut butter brownie pizza.
+What could go wrong?!

-But other times, my stroke of genius turns out well.
-And everyone is happy – and the munchkins rejoice – and the birds sing – and I think of new hiding spots for desserts.
-This is one of those things…this Brownie Pizza will make your whole family line up in the kitchen.
+This is one of those times where my tests …this peanut butter brownie pizza will make your whole family line up in the kitchen.
 So, you best make it when the kids are at Grandma’s and your husband is at work.
 I’m just sayin’.
 Then burn something in the oven so it smells like fire instead of chocolate.

 But then…BUT THEN, my friends.
 I remembered this recipe.
 I had skipped right over it because it called for brownie mix, premade frosting, and candy pieces.
 We don’t buy those – so I thought this recipe was a bust for me.
 Turns out, I BUSTED A MOVE instead.
 Booya.
 Enter, Brownie Pizza – Stacy Style.